 The WK Annual Salary is to be reviewed annually and may be increased at the discretion of the Board of Directors upon recommendation of the President and Chief Executive Officer of the Corporation.
-The WK Annual Salary was last increased on July 1, 2017.
-Effective April 1, 2020, Mr. Kosich voluntarily took a 10% reduction in salary until such time as industry conditions improve.
+The WK Annual Salary was last increased on January 1, 2023.